gorpipe/gor/documentation/src/command/PRGTGEN.rst

 variant calling and returns the genotypes in probabilistic form.

 The incoming stream is a gor stream containing genotypes, one pn per line.
 The genotypes can come in the following:
 i) Probabilistic: A triplet containing the probabilities of Ref-Ref, Ref-Alt, Alt-Alt.
-Should be stored in a column named GP.
-Can also be in a column called GL if the probabilities are in a log10 scale. ii) Call and genotype likelihood.
-The call should be stored as a single character and the genotype likelihood should be the difference between the probability of the called genotype and the second most likely one, in log10 scale, rounded to nearest integer.
-This number should be stored in a column named GL and the called genotype in a column named 'CallCopies'. iii) Raw: Then there should be one column called 'depth' containing the reading depth and another named 'callratio' containing the call ratio.
+Can either be stored in a column named GP, in Phred scale in a column named PL or in logarithmic scale in a column named GL. ii) Raw: Then there should be one column called 'depth' containing the reading depth and another named 'callratio' containing the call ratio.

 As input, there should be one tag-bucket source, a coverage source and optionally a gor source containing prior allele